-Planning and infrastructure
+Planning and Infrastructure

-John is part of the team of counsel acting for HS2 Ltd in promoting the proposed high speed line between London and Birmingham, led by Tim Mould QC, James Strachan QC and Justine Thornton QC.
-He has advised on a very wide range of issues, including air quality; compulsory purchase, land compensation and blight; environmental impact assessment; land contamination; land drainage; listed buildings and heritage; noise and vibration; public consultation and community relations; public rights of way; utilities and statutory undertakings (water, gas, electricity etc); waste management; water resources.
+John was part of the team of counsel acting for HS2 Ltd in promoting the proposed high speed line between London and Birmingham, led by Tim Mould QC, James Strachan QC and Justine Thornton QC.
+He advised on a very wide range of issues, including air quality; compulsory purchase, land compensation and blight; environmental impact assessment; land contamination; land drainage; listed buildings and heritage; noise and vibration; public consultation and community relations; public rights of way; utilities and statutory undertakings (water, gas, electricity etc); waste management; water resources.

 He regularly appears for the Secretary of State for Communities and Local Government in judicial review and statutory challenges.
 He is member of the Planning and Environmental Bar Association, and of the UK Environmental Law Association.

 He has experience in housing matters, and has acted for local authorities in challenges concerning the Housing Act 1996.
 He has acted in various professional negligence claims which alleged inadequate advice and representation on planning issues, for example concerning flood risk, landfill and waste.